-To establish and manage a state of the art veterinary clinic for wildlife and domestic referral patients.

 BWRC’s Educational Activities: There is much to be done to improve the current state of animal welfare in Belize and the world.
 At BWRC, we take multi-facited approaches to educating the public and instilling a strong conservation ethic in Belize’s younger generation.
 This is done through educational outreach and sensitization through multi-media, visitation in schools and public events, and through visitation to BWRC.
 We at BWRC hope to improve all animal welfare by positively influencing directing attitudes and beliefs toward animals.
 In addition to our public outreach, we at BWRC offer courses, professional training workshops, and internships in areas including: Wildlife Medicine and Conservation, Wildlife Rescue and Rehabilitation, Wildlife Conflict Resolution and species-specific workshops and trainings.

 Research Activities: BWRC and it’s educational partner the Wildlife Institute facilitate research and cooperate with researchers in areas including: Population Biology, Conservation Medicine, Wildlife Biology & Parasitology.

-Human-Wildlife Conflict Related Activities: BWRC has developed national guidelines concerning wildlife and human health.
+Human-Wildlife Conflict Related Activities: BWRC is working in collaboration with the Government of Belize and other national and international wildlife health professionals to develop national guidelines concerning wildlife and human health.
 BWRC works closely with the Government of Belize on legislation concerning wildlife management guidelines and human-wildlife conflict mitigation procedures.
 BWRC works with the Government to educate the public about non-lethal conflict resolution.